General Academic Policies and Information

 during which a class or academic event may conflict is available in the Religious Life section of the Colgate website.

-Students who have been academically dismissed may appeal this decision by filing a written appeal to the CSAS in accordance with the procedures outlined in their dismissal notification letter.
-If a student's appeal is granted, the student's status is changed from "dismissed" to "retained on academic warning."
+Students who have been academically suspended may appeal this decision by filing a written appeal to the CSAS in accordance with the procedures outlined in their dismissal notification letter.
+If a student's appeal is granted, the student's status is changed from "academically suspended" to "retained on academic warning."
 A second academic dismissal is permanent.

-Following an academic dismissal, the student must leave campus and abide by the Policy for Student Presence on Campus While a Student is Separated from the University contained elsewhere in the handbook.
+Following an academic suspension, the student must leave campus and abide by the Policy for Student Presence on Campus While a Student is Separated from the University contained elsewhere in the handbook.

 Return Completed application due by**